loopmode/babel6-base/README.md

 Babel is configured with `babel-preset-env`, `babel-preset-react` an `babel-preset-stage-1` in the `.babelrc` file.

-There are also `.eslintrc` and `.prettierrc` files that suit my needs.
+There are also eslint and prettier configs that suit my needs.

-Typical setup for your own `package.json`:
+Typical setup for your `package.json`:

 ```javascript
 {